-David Miller assists clients on a variety of complex land use and environment related matters, including matters dealing with the National Environmental Policy Act, Section 4(f) of the Department of Transportation Act, the National Historic Preservation Act, the California Environmental Quality Act, and the Federal and State Constitutions.
+David Miller assists clients on a variety of complex land use and environment related matters, including matters dealing with the National Environmental Policy Act, Section 4(f) of the Department of Transportation Act, the National Historic Preservation Act, the California Environmental Quality Act, the California Planning and Zoning Law, the California Subdivision Map Act, and the Federal and State Constitutions.
 Mr. Miller has represented landowners, resource developers, and public agencies on matters involving federal and state permitting issues, local zoning issues, environmental planning and litigation, right-to-take challenges, and orders for prejudgment possession.
+He has also assisted with advising state and regional infrastructure authorities on environmental issues regarding large infrastructure projects.
 Additionally, he has experience assisting property owners and businesses with lease disputes and breach of contract claims.

-A former Nossaman summer associate, Mr. Miller previously served as a judicial extern for the Honorable Suzanne H. Segal in the United States District Court for the Central District of California.
-Prior to law school, Mr. Miller worked as a Staff Consultant for Criterium Consulting Group, a consulting firm that provides expert witness services for complex construction litigation.
+Mr. Miller previously served as a judicial extern for the Honorable Suzanne H. Segal in the United States District Court for the Central District of California.

 Mr. Miller regularly comments on news, events, and policies affecting endangered species issues in California and throughout the United States on the Firm's Endangered Species Law & Policy blog.